DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog

 \subsection{Preliminary Clustering}

-As an important initial step, we analyzed the parameters derived by DRAGNhunter in the triples catalog with simple histograms and 2D plots to identify possible clustering between different artifact-count subsets.
+As an important initial step, we analyzed the parameters derived by DRAGNhunter in the triples catalog with simple plots to identify possible clustering between different artifact-count subsets.
 The DRAGNs catalog contains measurements of the largest angular size (LAS) and flux of each source, in addition to component flux ratios, core prominence, and other parameters, which can be used to analyze each source.
 Following the recommendation of \citet{gordon_quick_2021} we apply a correction and multiply the flux values by $1/0.87$ to account for systemic underestimation of flux values in the VLASS first epoch \textit{Quick Look} data release.
-The prominence was calculated as eq. \ref{eq:prom}.
-(DESCRIBE IN WORDS INSTEAD)

-Prominence is useful analysis parameter because it characterizes how bright a particular component is compared to the total brightness of the source.
+Prominence is a useful analysis parameter because it characterizes how bright a particular source component is compared to the total brightness of a source.
+Though the prominence of the core is provided in the DRAGNs catalog, we calculated and used the prominence of the brightest component to analyze the sources in the DRAGNs catalog.
 For the majority of triples, we expect that the prominence of the core will be low because the core is usually much dimmer than the jet lobes.
-In the largest artifact-containing class, 2-artifact, we usually see 1 component associated with an unresolved point source while the other components associated with noisy space around the point source and/or sidelobes of a single source.
+In the largest artifact-containing class, 2-artifact, we usually see that one component is associated with an unresolved point source while the other components are associated with noisy space around the point source and/or sidelobes of a single source.
 These other regions contain much less flux than the point source.